 Each programme consists of units of study.
 The study load for each programme and each unit of study is expressed in terms of credits.
-With the introduction of the Bachelor-Master structure, the calculation of study loads is geared towards the European Credit Transfer System (ECTS), in which one credit is equivalent to 28 hours of study.
+With the introduction of the Bachelor-Master structure, the calculation of study loads is geared towards the European Credit Transfer System (EC), in which one credit (EC) is equivalent to 28 hours of study.
 An academic year consists of 60 credits (1,680 hours).

 The Bachelor's degree programmes take three years and have study loads of 180 EC each.
-A Master's degree programme takes one year and is worth 60 EC.
+A Master's degree programme takes one year and is worth 60 studypoints.
 There is a different study load for the following public funded Master's programmes:

 Master Study load

-International Management 90
+International Management/CEMS 90 EC

-Philosophy (until 31 Augustus 2011 Philosophy of a science) 120

-European Master in Health Economics & Management (Eu-HEM, joint 120
+European Master in Health Economics & Management (Eu-HEM, joint 120 EC

 degree)

-Research masters 120
+Research masters 120 EC

-Medicine 180
+Medicine 180 EC